clevyr/backpack-page-builder/readme.md

 _Note - Pages sections will not sync if there is not a `.blade` file inside the sections directory and a config property inside the config.php_

+---

+#### Generating Pages

+To generate a new page run the following command
+`php artisan pagebuilder:page page` with page being the name of the new page

+This will create a folder with the page name with the following structure

+* page
+    * index.blade.php
+    * config.php
+    * sections
+        * default.blade.php

+---

 #### Sections